squeaky-pl/pystacia/doc/source/installation.rst

 What gets installed
 ===================

-Tinyimg relies on :term:`six` library to ship one source code both for Python 2.x and Python 3.x.
+Pystacia relies on :term:`six` library to ship one source code both for Python 2.x and Python 3.x.
 It also heavily uses :term:`decorator` library to make decorators easily documented and accessible with help in Python console.
 For testing on Python 2.6 and lower it pulls in :term:`unittest2` library which is